microsoft/typespec/.chronus/changes/fix-unrechable-models-path-2024-3-23-19-55-14.md

   - "@typespec/http"
 ---

-Fix: `@path` property shouldn't be applicableMetadata if the visibility contain `Read`
+Fix: `@path` property shouldn't be applicableMetadata if the visibility contains `Read`